camptocamp/c2cgeoportal/doc/integrator/update_application.rst

     $ git pull origin master

-depending on the VCS used for that application.
+depending on the VCS used for the application.

 Update c2cgeoportal
 -------------------